data-8/su23/policies.md

 ### Late Submission

 **The deadline for all assignments in this course is 11 PM PT**.
-Assignments submitted **less than an hour** after the deadline will not be marked as late. **Homework and lab submissions after this time <span style="text-decoration: underline">will not be accepted</span>**.
-Instructions on how to request an assignment extension are on the [accommodations page](../accommodations/).
+Assignments submitted **until 11:59 PM** on the day of the deadline will not be marked as late. **Homework and lab submissions after this time <span style="text-decoration: underline">will not be accepted</span>**.
+Instructions on if you qualify, and how to request assignment extensions are on the [accommodations page](../accommodations/).

-**Your two lowest homework scores and two lowest lab scores will be dropped in the calculation of your overall grade.** If you have an ongoing situation that prevents you from completing course content, please contact your lab TA.
+We understand that life happens.
+For this reason, **your two lowest homework scores and two lowest lab scores will be dropped in the calculation of your overall grade.** If you have an ongoing situation that prevents you from completing course content, please contact your lab TA.

 Projects will be accepted up to 2 days (48 hours) late.
 Projects submitted fewer than 24 hours after the deadline will receive 2/3 credit, and projects submitted between 24 and 48 hours after the deadline will receive 1/3 credit.
 Projects submitted 48 hours or more after the deadline will receive no credit.

 ### Assignment Extensions

-We understand that life happens and want to provide you with the support you need.
-However, due to the fast pace nature of the summer offering, **we are unable to offer assignment extensions.** However, keep in mind that we are offering two homework and two lab drops.
+Due to the fast pace of the summer offering, **we are unable to offer assignment extensions.** As mentioned above, for these situation you are provided two lab and homework drops.
 If you encounter unexpected extenuating circumstances or emergencies beyond your control, please fill out the [Extenuating Circumstances Form]() for possible accommodations.

 ### Learning Cooperatively